samuraifrenchienft/samurai-frenchie-ecosystem/docs/WHITEPAPER.md

 ---

-## 🗺️ 2025 Roadmap (Acts)
+### Campaign Roadmap — Acts I–V

 **Act I — The Gates Open**
-Story begins, Klan forms
+Story begins, the Klan forms, and the Samurai Frenchie universe takes shape.

 **Act II — Rise of the Empire**
-Base chain mint + $CHIE foundation
+Base chain NFT mint and the foundation of **$CHIE** set the economic core of the empire.

 **Act III — Invasion Campaign**
-Solana mint + Trade Duel closed beta
+Solana NFT mint and **Trade Duel** closed beta extend the warfront to a second chain.

 **Act IV — The Empire Reigns**
-Brand expansion + cross-chain dominance
+Brand expansion, cross-chain coordination, and growing recognition of Samurai Frenchie across ecosystems.

+**Act V — The New Dawn**
+$CHIE gains broader DEX visibility, community wins and highlights stack up, Trade Duel moves toward public launch, and the Base Empire expands through new alliances and campaigns.

 📎 Full roadmap: `/docs/ROADMAP.md`